FTSE heads for fifth week of gains on China rate cut

 By Atul Prakash and Lionel Laurent

-LONDON, Nov 21 (Reuters) - Britain’s top share index ended provisionally higher on Friday, marking a fifth straight week of gains, after a surprise interest rate cut in China boosted mining and commodities stocks.
+LONDON, Nov 21 (Reuters) - Britain’s top share index climbed higher on Friday, heading for a fifth straight week of gains, after a surprise interest-rate cut in China boosted mining and commodities stocks.

 Worries over China’s economy losing steam, combined with fears of a supply glut, have hit commodity prices and shares.
 Some warned the rate move was unlikely to change the mining sector’s structural issues.